 Our garments are cut in-house by our manufacturer, along with all sample sewing.
 Garment construction is currently outsourced locally and then checked (quality control) and packed by our in-house technicians.

-Once finished and packed in 1/4 of the industry standard in recycled plastic packaging, our deliveries are shipped by air cargo to our warehouse in Halifax, Nova Scotia via Montreal or Toronto straight from Lima, Peru.
-Currently our deliveries weigh 400 - 800 kg and travel approximately 7000 km for a total of approximately 35,000 - 42,000 km of travel a year.
+Once finished and packed in 1/4 of the industry standard in recycled plastic packaging, our deliveries are shipped to our warehouse in Lunenburg, Nova Scotia via Toronto straight from Lima, Peru.
+We import our clothing via air cargo flying an estimated 35,000 km with a total carbon emissions output of 10,178 CO2 per annum.
 We pack and ship your orders using 100% compostable mailers from our small warehouse studio in Lunenburg, Nova Scotia.

 We have all been feeling the effects of inflation.
 Keeping up with economy-wide inflation has been difficult and we wanted to be transparent with you about our price increases.